Gromov-Witten Gauge Theory I

-We use modular graphs to represent the topological type of a marked curve.
-Recall \cite{MR1412436} that the {\it modular graph} $\gamma$ of a curve $(C,\sigma_i)$ consists of: \begin{enumerate} \item a vertex set $V_\gamma$ (one vertex $v$ for each component of $C$) \item a half-edge set $H_\gamma$ (one half-edge for each special point of $C$), \item a gluing map $\partial_\gamma: H_\gamma \to V_\gamma$ (attaching half-edges to vertices), \item an involution $j_\gamma: H_\gamma \to H_\gamma$, and \item a function $g: V_\gamma \to \N$ (assigning to $v$ the genus $g_v$ of the normalization $\widetilde{C}_v$). \end{enumerate} The involution $j_\gamma$ generates an action of $\Z/(2)$ on $H_\gamma$, and the orbit set is a disjoint union of the set $I_\gamma$ of tails (singlets, corresponding to marked points on $C$) and the set $E_\gamma$ of edges (doublets, corresponding to nodes of $C$).
-The set $E_{\gamma}$ may be further decomposed into the union
+The topology of a marked curve can be encoded in its {\it modular graph} \cite{MR1412436}.
+This consists of a finite, undirected graph $\gamma$, with vertex set $V_\gamma$ and edge set $E_\gamma$, together with a function $g:V_\gamma\to \N$.
+There is one vertex for each component, one full edge for each node and one half-edge (or {\it tail}) for each special point; $g(v)$ is the arithmetic genus of the irreducible component labeled by $v$.
+Multiple edges and loops ({\it self-edges}) are permitted, matching the geometry of the curve, as in Figure~\ref{graphpict}.
+The underlying topological space of $\gamma$ is denoted $|\gamma|$.

-of the set of splitting edges (which connect different vertices) and the set of self-edges (which start and end at the same vertex).
+Full subgraphs of $\gamma$ correspond to unions of components of the curve; leaving out full edges leads to partial normalizations.
+A subgraph normally carries the relevant old tails, along with new ones at the severed edges.
+Attributes of the curve transfer to the modular graph without comment; we thus have stable graphs and subgraph, an (arithmetic) genus of a graph, and self- or splitting edges according to the type of the node.

-The substack of $\Mbar_{g,I}$ denotes the stack of stable genus $g$, $I$-marked curves.
+$\Mbar_{g,I}$ denotes the stack of stable genus $g$, $I$-marked curves.
 Its locally closed substack which classifies marked curves of type $\gamma$ is denoted $\mc{M}_\gamma$.
-These substacks stratify $\Mbar_{g,I}$, in the sense that the closure of any $\mc{M}_\gamma$ is a union of modular graph-labeled substacks.
+These substacks stratify $\Mbar_{g,I}$ in a strong sense: the boundary of any $\mc{M}_\gamma$ is a union of strata $\mc{M}_{\gamma'}$.
 The boundary divisors in this stratification have normal crossings.
 Modular graphs labelling strata are always connected.

 \begin{convention} In this paper, {\it strata} are locally closed, but generally not closed. $\mc{M}_\gamma$ is exactly the stack of curves of topological type $\gamma$, not its closure. \end{convention}